 The ALP program is a system-wide program, which serves the needs of students who are gifted and talented.
-Students qualifying for ALP services are identified and selected by a team from the school, primarily consisting of the school administrators, classroom teachers, ALP teachers and the District ALP facilitator.
-Criteria used for identification and selection of ALP students combine teacher recommendation, standardized test results, and teacher observations.
-The ALP student's instructional program may involve any of the following options: accelerated or expanded activities, in academic subjects, enrichment or mini-courses, independent study, training in critical thinking skills and research.
-The regular classroom teacher, ALP teachers, the media specialist, and school staff will be utilized to provide the ALP student with an enriching and cohesive program throughout the school day.
+Students qualifying for ALP services are identified and selected by a team from the school, primarily consisting of the school psychologists, classroom teachers, and the ALP teacher.
+Criteria used for identification and selection of ALP students combine teacher recommendation, standardized test results, and ALP teacher observations.
+The ALP student's instructional program may involve any of the following options: accelerated or expanded activities, in academic subjects, enrichment or mini-courses, field work, independent study, mentor programs, computer programs, training in critical thinking skills and research.
+The regular classroom teacher, the ALP teacher, the media specialist, school staff, and community volunteers will be utilized to provide the ALP student with an enriching and cohesive program throughout the school day.